brunosan/Gain-Index-Site/README.md

 1. Change into project directory, run `npm install`
 2. Run `./index.js install`
-3. Add a user `./index.js admin email@example.com secretpw`
+3. Add a user `./index.js user add admin email@example.com secretpw`
 4. Run `./index.js`

 The application will refuse to install if it detects existing databases.
 To